nudge-now/sdk-android/README.md

 #### Manage Custom User Profile

-You will see a list of custom parameters and event counters which you passed to Nudge SDK on [Dashboard](https://admin.adfresca.com).
-1) Select an App 2) In 'Overview' menu, click 'Settings - Custom Parameters' button.
+Nudge SDK transfers custom parameters and event counters to Nudge servers whenever necessary.
+But Nudge server will only store actived custom parameters and event counters so you need to activate them using [Dashboard](https://admin.adfresca.com).
+(You can activate up-to 20 custom parameters and event counters in total.)

 <img src="https://s3-ap-northeast-1.amazonaws.com/file.adfresca.com/guide/sdk/custom_parameter_index.png">

-In order to activate custom parameters or event counters, you need to set ‘Name’.
-(You can activate them up to 20.)
-Nudge only stores data of activated ones and let you use them for targeting.
+Under 'Overview' tab, click 'Settings - Custom Parameters' menu.
+Locate the unique key of a custom parameter or an event counter and set its 'Name' then you can activate it by clicking "Activate" button.

 #### Stickiness Event Counters

 A stickiness event counter is a special event counter to measure a user’s stickiness to your app.
-For example, if you set ‘play count’ as a stickiness custom parameter in a stage-based game, You can define user segments with filters like ‘Today’s play count, ‘Total Play count in a week’, and ‘Average play count in a week’.
+For example, if you set ‘play count’ as a stickiness custom parameter in a stage-based game, You can define user segments with 3 additional filters: ‘Today’s play count, ‘Total Play count in a week’, and ‘Average play count in a week’.
 Stickiness event counters will help you to classify user groups by their loyalty and to monitor their activities in real time.

 If you want to use stickiness event counters, please send an email to support@nudge.do after you activate your event counter in your dashboard.